alonronin/react-tailwind-rsbuild-boilerplate/README.md

-React + Tailwind CSS + Webpack 5 Boilerplate
+# React + Tailwind CSS + RSBuild Boilerplate
-===

-> React + React Router + Tailwind Css with Webpack 5 boilerplate.
+> React + React Router + Tailwind Css with RSBuild boilerplate.

-A bare minimum, and as much as un-opinionated as can be, boilerplate so you can start develope and deploy React apps with Tailwind CSS and Webpack 5.
+A bare minimum, and as much as un-opinionated as can be, boilerplate, so you can start develop and deploy React apps with Tailwind CSS and RSBuild.

 ### Features

 - [x] Routing and Lazy Loading routes
 - [x] React Suspense
-- [x] New React 17 JSX Transform
+- [x] React 18
 - [x] Importing `svg` as React Components
-- [ ] Fast Refresh
+- [x] Fast Refresh
-- [x] Tailwind CSS Forms, Typography and Aspect Ratio plugins
+- [x] Tailwind CSS Forms and Typography
 - [x] Create new project with `npx create-rtw-app` or `yarn create rtw-app`

 ### Install